MathiasWP/blog/posts/3-tips-for-upgrading-the-performance-of-your-svelte-stores/index.md

 store.update(s => [...s, ...listOfHundredItems])
 ```

 If i had to only choose one optimization I'd choose this one.
-I worked on a issue where doing this single optimisation enhanced the performance time from 30+ seconds to around 400ms.
+I worked on a issue where doing this single optimisation decreased the performance time from 30+ seconds to around 400ms.